G.I. pocket stove: Model 530

 By the end of the war, Coleman began production of a civilian version of the Model 520, designated the Model 530, and advertised as the "G.I. pocket stove".
 The Model 530 was promoted by Coleman as the "perfect pal for hunting, fishing and camping trips" that would "slip easily into a hunting coat pocket, glove compartment of a car, or corner of [a] picnic hamper".
 The single-burner G.I.
-Pocket Stove was only manufactured between 1946 and 1949.
+Pocket Stove was manufactured only between 1946 and 1949.

 The civilian version differs only slightly from its military cousin: the Model 530 G.I. pocket stove has a nickel-plated brass fuel tank.
 The civilian version has four vertical supports for the upper frame assembly (supporting the cooking grate).

 Operation

 The fuel tank must first be pressurized by using the small hand-pump on the side of the stove.
 After pumping, the control valve is opened just slightly, allowing a mix of fuel (drawn from the bottom of the tank) and pressurized air (drawn from the top of the tank) to reach the burner head.
 There, the mixture is ignited using a match or lighter.
 Once the flame burns steadily for 2 to 3 minutes and the burner head is sufficiently heated up, the control valve is opened as far as possible.
 This cuts off the air from the tank, changing the mix to pure fuel.
 The heat of the burner head is then sufficient to vaporize the pure fuel prior to combustion.
 The size of the flame depends on the amount of pressure in the tank, which must be repressurized periodically using the hand pump.